Typing in Your Own Replacement Text

 - Now we can enter our replacement text:

-- On the Regex panel, select “C# (.NET 2.0–4.8 & .NET Core 1.0–3.0)” as your application, turn on free-spacing, and turn off mode modifiers.
+- On the Regex panel, select “C# (.NET 2.0–7.0)” as your application, turn on free-spacing, and turn off mode modifiers.
 Click the Generate button, and you’ll get the regular expression below.
 If you compare this regex with the one we got in the example about the “pattern used by another field” pattern, you’ll see that three pairs of parentheses have been added.
 Those are our three capturing groups.

 Required options: Free-spacing; ^$ match at line breaks.

-The replacement text generated by RegexMagic is identical to the one we provided, because we selected the same replacement text flavor (JGsoft) on the Action and Regex panels.
+The replacement text generated by RegexMagic is identical to the one we provided, because the replacement text flavor (.NET 1.1–7.0) we used on the Action panel is the same as the replacement text flavor used by the application (C# (.NET 2.0–7.0)) we selected on the Regex panel.

 Unused options: Case sensitive; Dot doesn’t match line breaks; Numbered capture.

-- If we select a different replacement text flavor, RegexMagic converts the replacement text from the flavor selected on the Action panel to the flavor selected on the Regex Panel.
-If we select Python on the Regex panel, for example, RegexMagic generates the same regular expression, but a different replacement text:
+- If we select an application on the Regex panel that uses a different replacement text flavor then RegexMagic converts the replacement text from the flavor selected on the Action panel to the flavor used by the application selected on the Regex Panel.
+If we select Python on the Regex panel, for example, then RegexMagic generates the same regular expression, but a different replacement text: